Island Hopping Extravaganza

 You may ascend the Quiraing along Trotternish Ridge and be rewarded with spectacular views.
 Alternatively, you could drink in the scenery at Loch Corruisk or drive through the dramatic Red Cuillin to the little hamlet of Elgol.

-We return you to your accommodation in Plockton in the late afternoon for a free evening to explore the village.
+We return you to your accommodation at the Balmacara Hotel in the late afternoon for a free evening.

 Day 8